diroyer/Death/README.md

 This virus is structured in **four distinct layers**, each more complex and destructive than the last:

 - **🕱 Famine**
   The initial infection stage.
-A self-replicating virus that targets ELF64 binaries with surgical precision.
+A self-replicating virus that targets ELF64 binaries.

 - **🦠 Pestilence**
   The virus is now polymorphic, the infected binaries are now encrypted, and there is anti-debugging techniques.